spacetelescope/jdaviz/docs/cubeviz/displaycubes.rst

 Panning and zooming in the Cubeviz viewers works the same as described in the section on :ref:`Panning and Zooming in Specviz <pan-zoom>`, with the exception that image viewers have only the bidirectional Pan/Zoom tool and the two-dimensional box zoom enabled.
-Note that the box zoom in this case will always respect the x range of the selected area, but will expand or limit the y range to preserve the aspect ratio of the image.
+Note that the box zoom in this case will always respect the X-range of the selected area, but will expand or limit the Y-range to preserve the aspect ratio of the image.
 The 1D spectrum viewer allows panning and zooming along a single axis as in Specviz.